jason-ash/pyesg/README.md

 All models in **_pyesg_** are created and used nearly identically.

-First, create a model with the necessary parameters, like mu, sigma, theta, etc.
+First, create a model with its required parameters.

 ```python
 import pyesg